swizzlejuice/UW-CSE142/README.md

 # UW-CSE142
 Institution: University of Washington- Seattle (Winter Quarter 2022).
+Created this repository to store my code from the CSE courses.
 My complete repository of all coding assignments for Checkpoints and Assessments in CSE 142.
 Includes Culminating Assesssments.
-All code is my own.
 Final GPA: 3.0